rohanverma94/False-sharing-cache-misses/README.md

 # False-sharing-cache-misses
 This demonstrates the cache-misses introduced due to multi-core system

-This implementation is based on multi-threading because the threads share same address space as compared to processes which have different address space.
+This implementation is based on multi-threading because the threads share same address space as compared to processes which inherently have different address space.

 Before going to discuss the contents of the repository, I have to discuss some supplement code and concepts:

+So consider this example where we want to change the global variable  ```msg```  by using function ChangeMessage.
 ```

 ```